NvNorsinski/Functional_data_Landslides/README.md

-# Using functional Data for landslide prediction
+# Using functional data for landslide prediction